 Official translations of documents that are not in Spanish must be provided.

-If you are applying for the Withdrawal Agreement TIE retrospectively, you will need to provide sufficient proof that your were actively living and present in Spain prior to 31st December 2021.
+To apply for the Withdrawal Agreement TIE retrospectively, you will need to provide sufficient proof that your were actively living and present in Spain prior to 31st December 2020.
+You will also need to proof that you have continued living in Spain thereafter meeting all the requirements without any break.
 The list below provides some examples.
 The more you can provide, the higher chance you have of your application being accepted.

 *receipts of transactions with establishments in Spain